 How to offer content for download in a Twixl app

-In Twixl Publisher releases 14 and 15 we updated our approach as to how content downloading can be configured in a Twixl app.
+Across Twixl Publisher releases 14 to 17, we updated our approach as to how content downloading can be configured in a Twixl app.

 - use ‘full offline’ mode

 With the article by article approach, the user downloads the content for each article on demand, as he navigates from article to article.
-The intention is not to download a full publication to read offline, the volume of content that is stored in the app is limited and only the content accessed most recently is cached.
-The oldest content will be removed from the cache automatically to avoid that the app uses too much storage space.
+The intention is not to download a full publication/collection to read offline, the volume of content that is stored in the app is limited and downloaded content will be cached.
+However, once the cache exceeds a certain size, the oldest content will automatically be removed to avoid that the app takes up too much storage space.

 This is a bandwidth friendly approach for news apps and apps where users will have a good internet connection most of the time.
-It also offers immediate access to the content, limiting the delay in waiting for content to be downloaded.
+It also offers immediate access to the content, and avoids having to wait a little longer for content to be downloaded.

 When using an app in full offline mode, all content that is available will be downloaded at the first startup.
 Whenever the app has internet access, it will check for updated content to be downloaded.

 The full offline mode is mainly targeted at sales apps, where you need your users to be able to access all content in whatever circumstances.

 Most sales apps will work this way.
 The initial download may take a while, but that can be prepared, and afterwards a sales presentation will not be interrupted by heavy downloads.
 Such apps may take up a large part of the storage capacity, but for professional apps this should not be an issue.

 Note that this approach is always targeted at in-house distribution, as most likely such an app would be rejected if you submit it in the App Store.